Images and information courtesy of Rachel.

 Thomas was 13 years old, an Earthenware Stock Keeper.
 He was living with his parents & siblings.

 George, 16, a French Polisher.

-Thomas was 24 years old, a Soldier ranked Private in the 1st Lancashire Fusiliers.
+Thomas was 24 years old, a Soldier ranked Private for the 1st Battalion, of the Lancashire Fusiliers.

 Dated 1914.
 (Egypt)